stanislav3316/stanislav3316.github.io/content/posts/14-08-2023-ways-of-conveying-events-in-async-system.md

 - no DevOps activities

 Cons:
-- netfork and external service outage cases should be covered with long retries
+- network and external service outage cases should be covered with long retries
 - high latency approach
 - you have to implement callback URL registering / updating logic for external systems
 - no way how to re-process old events